ooni/ooni.org/content/post/uganda-social-media-tax.md

 ![OK via proxy](./proxy-ok-mail.png)

 * “CONNECT fail” means that the connection was aborted right after sending the HTTP proxy `CONNECT example.com:443` instruction.
-Note anomalous `TTL=62` of `RST` packet suggesting that the packet is injected.
+Note anomalous `TTL=62` and echoed `IP ID` of `RST` packet suggesting that the packet is injected.

 ![CONNECT fail](./proxy-connect-fail-badoo.png)